-• Research Strategy and Feasibility
+• Study Design and Feasibility

-- How well the scientific rationale for the proposed clinical trial is supported by the preliminary studies, preclinical data, review and analysis of the literature, and/or relevant ongoing, planned, or complete clinical trials. - How well the study questions, specific aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to clearly answer the clinical objective and purpose. - How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical trial. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments, if applicable, are appropriate to the proposed study.
+- How well the scientific rationale for the proposed clinical trial is supported by the preliminary studies, preclinical data, critical review and analysis of the literature, and/or relevant ongoing, planned, or complete clinical trials. - How well the study questions, specific aims, hypotheses and/or objective(s), experimental design, methods, data collection procedures, and analyses are designed to clearly answer the clinical objective and purpose. - If applicable, how well the clinical trial will leverage alternative trial designs to traditional randomized clinical trials including but not limited to decentralized clinical trial strategies such as virtual elements/tools for participant recruitment/ enrollment, intervention administration/delivery, and/or outcome data acquisition. - How well the inclusion/exclusion criteria and group assignment process meet the needs of the proposed clinical trial. - How well plans to collect specimens and conduct laboratory evaluations are addressed, if applicable. - To what degree the data collection instruments, if applicable, are appropriate to the proposed study.